 906BCE: Jovy completed his survey of Those Blasted Islands.
 He began transporting people from the Caspian coast to the islands to colonize them.
 Jovy proclaimed himself King of the Caspian and he began taxing/extorting valuables and commodities from his citizens.

-Gorwinua organizes a true Orc army in secret with commanders, discipline, and battle formations.
+Gorwinua organized a true orc army in secret with commanders, discipline, and battle formations.
 She planned to use the army against the dragons themselves when the time came.

 904BCE: Bavastatner and the other blue dragons chased Gorwinua and her army down, but she evaded them at every turn as her army grew.